sids30/bumblebee/README.md

 - You must also have any of the dependencies to the above packages installed.

-- Questions asked must be found within the scraped links, or the model will generate a general, often incorrect answer at the end of the retrieval chain.
+- For now, answers to the questions asked must be found within the scraped links, or the model will generate a general, often incorrect answer at the end of the retrieval chain.

 - A HuggingFaceHub Read or Write token.
 It can be created using a free account on their website.
 Find it here after you have logged in "https://huggingface.co/settings/tokens".